gauxs/sysd/hld/README.md

 ### Availability

-Availability the proportion of time a system is in a functioning condition.
+Availability is the proportion of time a system is in a functioning condition.
 If a user cannot access the system, it is said to be unavailable.

 ### Fault tolerance

-Fault tolerance ability of a system to behave in a well-defined manner once faults occur.
+Fault tolerance is the ability of a system to behave in a well-defined manner once faults occur.